 Gather Your Materials And Start Planting!

 Decide if you’ll start from seeds or seedlings.
-Seedling are young plants that you can transplant into your garden.
+Seedlings are young plants that you can transplant into your garden.
 They are available from gardening stores or farmer’s markets.
 While seeds cost less, they are more time consuming to grow from scratch, but more fun to anticipate the growth of your seeds!
 Consider getting a few gardening tools which are available in any gardening store.

 - Small shovel or spade